Research and redesign for a beautifully easy digital picture frame — the company wanted their app to be an equally great experience.

 First I reached out to people who mentioned using the frame on Twitter to get their take on it.
 Then I then took it a step further and set one up in my apartment, testing it with my own photos.
 That all lead to many helpful insights.

-Next, I coded all the reviews of the app in both the Apple App Store and the Google Play Store.
-A number of interesting patterns came out of the reviews.
+To gather additional reports of user issues, I coded the app’s reviews in both the Apple App Store and the Google Play Store.
 Finally, I ran a User Research study; participants thought the frame was beautiful but were confused by the app.

 Many issues came to light, here are the most detrimental: